 In England, Wales and Northern Ireland, courses must be accredited by CIEH.
 In Scotland, the REHIS is the accrediting body for environmental health practitioners.
 In Ireland, career and training information can be obtained from the Environmental Health Association of Ireland.

 On successful completion, the Certificate of Registration is awarded by the Environmental Health Registration Board (EHRB), which is administered by CIEH.
 This signifies qualified EHP status and is the qualification recognised by government bodies and local authorities.

-In Scotland, you will be awarded the REHIS Diploma in Environmental Health, the qualification required to become an Environmental Health Officer.
+In Scotland, you'll be awarded the REHIS Diploma in Environmental Health, the qualification required to become an environmental health officer.

 Continuing professional development (CPD) is required to maintain professional status.
 All practising CIEH members have to undertake a set requirement of CPD hours per year, which involves attendance at courses, seminars and conferences, where other relevant skills, such as management training, may also be developed.

-In training to become a qualified environmental health practitioner, you'll gain the broad knowledge base required for the generalist role.
-You can then choose either to continue in a general career, where you’ll work in a team headed by a team leader or senior officer and deal with a range of functions, or to specialise in a particular area.
+In your initial training to become a qualified environmental health practitioner, you'll gain the broad knowledge base required for the generalist role.
+You can then choose either to continue in a general career (where you'll work in a team headed by a team leader or senior officer and deal with a range of functions) or to specialise in a particular area.

-General practitioners are often in demand in smaller, mainly rural, local authorities where they will deal with all environmental-related activities.
+General practitioners are often in demand in smaller, mainly rural, local authorities where they'll deal with all environmental-related activities.
 While larger organisations tend to offer more opportunity for specialist development in more defined role, such as food safety, health and safety at work, housing or public health.